 Approximately half of American adults suffer from hypertension, but since the condition is symptomless, you might not realize you have it.
 At Raleigh Associated Medical Specialists, our healthcare providers offer expert care to lower and control your blood pressure so you can lead a healthy, active life.
-If you live in or around Raleigh, North Carolina and need medical care for your hypertension, call or schedule an appointment online today.
+If you live in or around Raleigh, North Carolina and need medical care for your hypertension, call to make an appointment today.

 Your blood pressure is the force exerted on the walls of your blood vessels, both when your heart beats and when it’s at rest.
 A normal blood pressure reading is 120/80 mg/Hg, which represents your systolic (active) and diastolic (resting) pressure.
 When your blood pressure reading is 130/80 mg/Hg or higher, you’re diagnosed with hypertension.